xyhp915/uix/docs/props-validation.md

 Detected 1 error
 ```

 > Most likely you don't want those runtime checks in production.
-Make sure `:elide-asserts` compiler option is set to `false`, unless if you are using `shadow-cljs`, where the option is set to `false` for `release` builds by default.
+Make sure `:elide-asserts` compiler option is set to `true`, unless if you are using `shadow-cljs`, where the option is set to `true` for `release` builds by default.

 To validate React `children` you can use the following spec.